cdapio/cdap/cdap-docs/developer-guide/source/_examples/wordcount.rst

 Data Storage
 ++++++++++++

-- wordStats table stores the global statistics of total count of words and the total length of words received
+- ``wordStats`` stores the global statistics of total count of words and the total length of words received.
-- wordCounts table stores the word and the corresponding count in a key value table
+- ``wordCounts`` stores the word and the corresponding count in a key value table.
-- uniqueCount is a custom dataset, that stores the total count of unique words received so far
+- ``uniqueCount`` is a custom dataset that stores the total count of unique words received so far.
-- wordAssocs is a custom dataset, that stores the count for word associations
+- ``wordAssocs`` is a custom dataset that stores the count for word associations.

 RetrieveCounts Procedure
 ++++++++++++++++++++++++

 This Procedure has three methods:

-- getStats(): Returns global statistics like  "total words received", "total length of words received" and "average length of words"
+- getStats(): Returns global statistics like  "total words received", "total length of words received" and "average length of words".
-- getCount(): Given a word, this returns the total count of occurrences and the top-10 associated words for this word
+- getCount(): Given a word, this returns the total count of occurrences and the top-10 associated words for this word.
-- getAssoc(): Given a pair, "word1" and "word2", this returns the association count for this pair
+- getAssoc(): Given a pair, "word1" and "word2", this returns the association count for this pair.

 Deploy and start the application as described in  :ref:`Building and Running Applications <convention>`